 - Conducted an analysis of a biologic patent portfolio for a large pharmaceutical company.

-- Represented Abbott in a suit involving a patent covering assays used in pregnancy tests.
+- Represented Abbott in a patent suit involving assays used in pregnancy tests.

 - Represented United Technologies Corporation in a patent suit involving jet engine technologies.

-- Represented Aventis in a patent suit involving a biologic hemophilia product, Advate®.
+- Represented Aventis in a patent suit involving a biologic hemophilia product.

-- Provided strategic patent and trademark counseling to luxury bag company.
+- Provided strategic patent and trademark portfolio management counseling to multi-national luxury goods company.

 - American Bar Association, Law Practice Management Section